AirgoAtlasAI/atlasai/README.md

 ## Why use ATLAS-AI?

-- **AI and DATA-DRIVEN**: Material property generation based on statistically derived data.
+- **AI** and **DATA-DRIVEN**: Material property generation based on statistically derived data.
 No micro-level simulation required.
 Fiber orientation data is adjusted for accuracy.

-- **FAST yet ACCURATE**: No trade-off between speed and accuracy.
+- **FAST** yet **ACCURATE**: No trade-off between speed and accuracy.
 No solver coupling required.
 The Atlas-AI method does not require detailed FEM model.

 - **PROPRIETRY FAILURE MODEL**: Atlas-AI includes AirGo's proprietary failure criterion which outperforms standard failure models.

 - **MATERIAL/SOFTWARE AGNOSTIC**: Atlas-AI solutions can be adapted to multiple FEM software, covering implicit and explicit analysis.
 Atlas-AI solutions can be applied to all FRTC standards.

-- **THIRD-PARTY VALIDATED**- Blind validation exercises were conducted with Mitsubishi Chemicals Advanced Materials (MCAM) and SAFRAN on two different FRTC material projects, i.e., comparing Atlas-AI vs conventional CAE methods.
+- **THIRD-PARTY VALIDATED**- Blind validation exercises were conducted with Mitsubishi Chemicals Advanced Materials (MCAM) and SAFRAN on two different FRTC material projects, *i.e.*, comparing Atlas-AI vs conventional CAE methods.
 Atlas-AI models completed with less time and predictions were closer to actual physical testing data, in comparison to conventional CAE simulation undertaken by MCAM and Safran engineering teams.

 ---